amalpmathews2003/NewsApp/README.md

 # Kerala Today

-A news app whch is built with Django,HTML,CSS and Js.<br>
+A news app whch is built with Django,HTML,CSS and Vannila Js.<br>
 The news is scraped from https://www.manoramaonline.com/ on 24/10/2021<br>
 You can use google translater if you are using Chrome